The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Immediate Actions Required

-• Restrict file system permissions on LevelDB aggregation repository directories to prevent unauthorized write access
+• Restrict file system permissions on LevelDB aggregation repository directories so only the Camel service account has write access.

 Patch Information